Nirgalz/easy-billing/README.md

-Easy billing app for freelancers.
+Easy billing desktop app for freelancers.

 Simply keep track of your bills and clients, print them in pdf.

 May not be relevant for all countries, made for a french designer.

-Built with :
+Libraries used :
 - electron : https://electron.atom.io/
+- nedb : https://github.com/louischatriot/nedb
 - jquery
-- nedb : https://github.com/louischatriot/nedb
+- bootstrap

 Features :
 - editable personal data